maryrosecook/strange-loop/worksheet.md

 * Note the percentages of CPU time and function names near the top of the the Self column.

-* Make those functions more efficient!
+* Make those functions more efficient.

 ## What game to make?